JSK-KML/Python-Programming-2/docs/labs/lab-03.md

 **Situation:**

 An image processing app analyzes a row of pixels stored as grayscale values (0-255, where 0 is black and 255 is white).
-The app needs to detect "bright spots" - pixels that are brighter than BOTH their left and right neighbors.
+The app needs to count "bright spots" - pixels that are brighter than BOTH their left and right neighbors.

 **Example:**
 ```
 Pixels: [100, 120, 200, 150, 180, 160, 140]
          0    1    2    3    4    5    6

-Index 2 (value 200): brighter than 120 and 150 → Bright spot
+Index 2: brighter than neighbors → Bright spot
-Index 4 (value 180): brighter than 150 and 160 → Bright spot
+Index 4: brighter than neighbors → Bright spot
+Count = 2
 ```

 **Task:**

-Write a program that takes 7 pixel values, an index to check (1-5), and prints "Bright spot" or "Not a bright spot".
+Write a function that takes a list of pixel values, returns the count of bright spots.

 ## Exercise 2: Subway Station Hop Counter <Badge type="warning" text="Task" />